PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Abstract

 \section{Abstract}

-An anomaly free non-universal $U(1)_{X}$ extension to the Minimal Supersymmetric Standard Model is proposed, whose scalar sector is increased with additional two scalar doublets and four scalar singlets.
-Besides, fermion sector includes three new exotic quarks singlets, two exotic lepton singlets and three generations of right-handed and Majorana neutrinos.
-A tree-level massless electron is found so radiative corrections are considered to match the Standard Model mass spectrum with analytical expressions with both SUSY and non-SUSY corrections.
-Likewise, a massless neutrino is found and analytic expressions for massive mass eigenstates are obtained via inverse-seesaw mechanism.
-Lastly, neutrinos' Yukawa couplings and the electron-muon mixing angle are parametrized via a single $\Sigma_{4}$ parameter with random couplings in the exotic sector.
-The latter allows us to get analytical conditions over Yukawa couplings to achieve PMNS reproducibility and an estimate for right-handed and Majorana masses. \\[0.5cm]
+An anomaly free non-universal $U(1)_{X}$ extension to the Minimal Supersymmetric Standard Model is proposed, where additional two $SU(2)$ doublet superfields and four singlet superfields complement the scalar sector of the model.
+The fermion sector is extended by considering additional superfields containing three quark singlets, two charged lepton singlet superfields and six neutral leptons.
+A tree-level massless electron is found so radiative corrections are considered to match the mass spectrum with both SUSY and non-SUSY contributions.
+Likewise, a massless neutrino is found and analytic expressions for massive mass eigenstates are obtained via inverse-seesaw mechanism, which implies a known neutrino mass spectrum for both normal and inverse ordering.
+Lastly, a numerical fitting of the model parameters to the PMNS matrix is done.

 \textbf{Keywords:} Extended scalar sectors, Supersymmetry, Beyond the standard model, Fermion masses, PMNS matrix, Exotic fermions.